tronprotocol/documentation-en/docs/index.md

 2. Sign the transaction
 3. Broadcast transaction

-The following takes the transferring TRX as an example to illustrate how to send a transaction to java-tron node.
+The following takes the transferring TRX as an example to illustrate how to send a transaction to Java-tron node.

 Create an unsigned TRX transferring transaction through the fullnode HTTP interface [`wallet/createtransaction`](https://developers.tron.network/reference/createtransaction):